The Parameter Report: An Orientation Guide for Data-Driven Parameterization: Exact Parameter Values

-\paragraph{Parameter Values.} Table~\ref{table-md-q} shows the values of these two variants of each parameter and the corresponding parameters of the original graph.
-When comparing~$k$ with~$k_\nd$ and~$k_\mw$, we see a mild improvement for most parameters~$k$.
-For the maximum degree~$\Delta$, the improvement when going to~$\Delta_\nd$ and~$\Delta_\mw$ stands out positively.
-Other parameters with sizable improvement are for example the feedback vertex set number~$\fvs$ and the 1-bounded-degree deletion number~$\bdd$: Here the median values decrease from~$27$ for $\fvs$ to~20 for~$\fvs_\nd$ and from~$48$ for $\bdd$ to~$32$ for~$\bdd_\nd$ .
-Hence, for these parameters, in particular the maximum degree, it seems worthwhile to lift tractability results from the standard parameters to their quotient-graph-based counterparts.
+\paragraph{Parameter Values.} Table~\ref{table-md-q-easy} shows the values of these two variants of each parameter relative to the corresponding parameter of the original graph.
+Overall we can see the biggest improvement for the maximum degree $\Delta$ which suggests that high degree vertices are generally connected to a lot of vertices with similar neighborhoods.
+Other parameters with sizable improvements are the closure number $c$, the $\core$ and $\core[3]$, the 1- and 2-bounded-degree deletion numbers, and the feedback vertex set number~$\fvs$: Here the median values decrease by up to $40\%$ while the median values for most other parameters decrease by less than $10\%$.
+Hence, for these parameters it seems worthwhile to lift tractability results from the standard parameters to their quotient-graph-based counterparts.